Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Comparison to experiment

-In this section, we demonstrate the usefulness of the obtained results in comparison with experimental results observed for the specific jumps of (a) Yttrium-based superconductors, (b) Bismuth-based superconductors, (c) Iron-based superconductors and (d) $\beta$-pyrochlore oxides $KOs_2O_6$, whose specific-heat jumps don't belong to the same universality class.
+In this section and to validate the inference framework, we demonstrate the usefulness of the obtained results in comparison with experimental results observed for the specific jumps of some materials such as, (a) Yttrium-based superconductors, (b) Bismuth-based superconductors, as well as (c) zero-dimensional superconductors whose specific-heat jumps do not belong to the same universality class.